Authentication

 When set, a "Remember me" checkbox appears on the login form.
 Credentials are encrypted with AES-256-GCM and stored in an httpOnly cookie with a 30-day expiry.

-The SESSION_SECRET is also required for the settings sync feature.
+The SESSION_SECRET is also required for settings sync and multi-account support.

 Two-Factor Authentication